Table Of Contents:

 What should be included in an ISO 27001 asset inventory?

-The 2013 version of the standard introduced a distinct change to the ISO 27001 requirements which now expect all information assets to be considered rather than simply physical assets.
+The 2013 version of the information security standard introduced a distinct change to the ISO 27001 requirements which now expect all information assets to be considered rather than simply physical assets.
 This includes anything of value to the organisation where information is stored, processed and accessible, but it is the information that is of real interest, less so the network or device per se, although clearly they are still assets and need to be protected:

 - Information (or data)